OpenCollarTeam/opencollarteam.github.io/docs/OpenCollar-Cuffs.md

 - Create a visual representation of your Object.
 - This could be either a Mesh or a Prim build (Rigged mesh is not supported).
 - Rez the Object to the ground
-- create a prim (cube) for each Chain Attachment Point you want to support.
+- create a prim (cube) for each ChainPoint you want to support.
     *Note: Invisible prims generate high complexity
 - Name the newly created Prims according the name-list (see Naming Guide.md for details)